huggingface/blog/accelerate-big-models.md

 In Transformers, when using `device_map` in the `from_pretrained()` method or in a `pipeline`, those classes of blocks to leave on the same device are automatically provided, so you don't need to worry about them.
 Note that you have the following options for `device_map` (only relevant when you have more than one GPU):
 - `"auto"` or `"balanced"`: Accelerate will split the weights so that each GPU is used equally;
 - `"balanced_low_0"`: Accelerate will split the weights so that each GPU is used equally except the first one, where it will try to have as little weights as possible (useful when you want to work with the outputs of the model on one GPU, for instance when  using the `generate` function);
-- `"sequential"`: Accelerat will fill the GPUs in order (so the last ones might not be used at all).
+- `"sequential"`: Accelerate will fill the GPUs in order (so the last ones might not be used at all).

 Now that we know where each weight is supposed ot go, we can progressively load the pretrained weights inside the model.